 Granted, there are uncertainties in freelance writing.
 You never know when your next assignment will arrive, and freelancers have been known to have plenty of insecurities in their jobs.
 Plus, you need more than just writing skills to succeed in your freelance writing career, skills such as how to find topics that your targeted readers might be interested in and how to promote your writing services.

 Some writers are good at writing, but only when they are given a topic.
-There are tons of blogs with different themes, topics and interest.
+There are tons of blogs with different themes, topics, and interests.

 It’s never easy to find topics to write upon.
-You may be able to do it twice or thrice, but to be able to do it, day in and day out, requires some ability to pull rabbit from under your hat.
+You may be able to do it twice or thrice but to be able to do it day in and day out requires some ability to pull the rabbit from under your hat.
 Here are some tips.

 You could be negotiating on a new smartphone, and while negotiating, you came across something new that you think would be interesting to other new smartphone buyers like you.
 Chances are what you have learned while buying your smartphone could be helpful to other buyers as well.

 Writing a post like that will attract plenty of readers.
-Your ability to stay alert, pick up visible clues that have potential, and then turn it into something concrete is a valuable skill.
+Your ability to stay alert, pick up visible clues that have potential, and then turn them into something concrete is a valuable skill.

 Experience is what life teaches you.
 It gives direction to your writings.
 A successful writer somehow knows how to interweave the experience he has gained to contribute to the newfound idea and still make it relevant to those who are not in the know.

 Experience is also a good place to draw real-life examples from.
-This helps readers to visualize your ideas with physical analogues they can relate to.
+This helps readers to visualize your ideas with physical analogs they can relate to.

 The way you handle your clients will eventually decide how successful you are in maintaining relationships with your clients.
-This is perhaps, the most understated skill, in reference to freelance writing.
+This is, perhaps, the most understated skill of freelance writing.

-Many writers, even though, they have a great reputation as a writer, fail to achieve their potential, because they have failed in their public relationship efforts in the past.
+Many writers, even though they have a great reputation as a writer, fail to achieve their potential because they have failed in their public relations efforts in the past.